Canop/broot/website/docs/conf_file.md

 # Colors by file extension

-broot doesn't support `LS_COLORS` which isn't available on all systems and is limited to 16 system dependant colors.
+broot doesn't support `LS_COLORS` which isn't available on all systems and is limited to 16 system dependent colors.

 But you can still give a color to files by extension: